 This claim was approved specifically for 7 types of nuts- walnuts, almonds, pecans, hazelnuts, peanuts, pistachio nuts, and some pine nuts because these nuts contain less than 4 g saturated fat per 50 grams.

 For example, instead of topping your salad with bacon try some sliced almonds instead.
-Or instead of heaping cheese on your pasta, sprinkle on some chopped walnuts, pine nuts or my 4-ingredient vegan parmesan cheese, which is made with cashews.
+Instead of heaping cheese on your pasta, sprinkle on some chopped walnuts, pine nuts or my 4-ingredient vegan parmesan cheese, which is made with cashews.

-You can even make vegetarian chili with walnuts or no-bake energy balls when you want a healthy snack.
+You can even make vegetarian chili with walnuts or no-bake energy balls or chocolate almond clusters when you want a healthy snack.

 And although it may be hard to resist going back for more, try to limit your intake to 1 to 2 ounces a day of unsalted nuts, which is about one or two handfuls.